sdegutis/immaculatalibrary.com/site/data/snippets/2022-02-27-all-creation-was-given-to-us-by-god-for-our-benefit-which-we-should-be-grateful-to-him-for.md

 ---
 published: true
+title: >-
-title: All creation was given to us by God for our benefit, which we should be grateful to Him for
+  All creation was given to us by God for our benefit, which we should be grateful to Him for
 archiveSlug: sinnersguide00luis
 archivePage: '36'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 22
 ---

 > Consider in addition to this benefit the rich and delightful banquet of nature prepared for you by your Creator.